Gorkowski/Atmospheric_Science_Class/Classes/Homeworks/Homework_2.md

 - Note: For both of these sets, my code took 2.5 minutes to run, for debugging purposes you can reduce the number of steps.

 3b [5 pt] comment on and summarize the relationship between these plots.
-Also compare the results to problem 1.
+Also compare the results to problem 1 and 2.